jkingyens/binder/readme.md

 # Binder

 Binder is a static site compiler that takes course resources (videos to start) and generates a mobile-friendly website for viewing the material.
 This helps students access online course material on the go.
 The compiler could be used by the course instruction/author or by students taking the course if they can download/extract course videos.
 The compiler depends on Digital Ocean Spaces for deployment to publically accessible links.
-Please only share course links with other students enrolled in the course if it's a paid course.

 # Install